Information about attending classes using Zoom.

 We recommend that you have your camera on so that your teacher can see and interact with you.

-The bigger the screen you use, the better the experience you will have.
+The bigger the screen you use, the better your experience will be.

 Zoom students should be prepared with painting and drawing equipment and space to make work.
 Painting students will find a starter list of materials on the FAQ page.

-Sometimes, for some longer poses in life drawing, we will not use the spotlight function so that you can pin one of two camera views on offer.
+We usually 'spotlight' models, so they fill your screen.
+Sometimes, for some longer poses, particularly when we offer a choice of two camera view, we will not use the spotlight function so that you can 'pin' one view.
 Please make sure you know how to pin a view on your devise.

-Your teacher and students in the class may be able to see Zoom students on a big screen in the studio and your teacher will share work made in the studio with students on Zoom.
+Your teacher and students in the class may be able to see Zoom students on a big screen in the studio.

 We will usually mute Zoom students at the start of the lesson to avoid background noise and distraction.
 Unmute yourself if you need to speak with your teacher, except during life classes when you will need to use the chat function to communicate with your teacher's assistant.